-IV.
 Additional Procedures for Officers and Directors

 The Company has established additional procedures to assist the Company in the administration of this Policy, to facilitate compliance with laws prohibiting insider trading, and to avoid the appearance of any impropriety.
-These additional procedures, as well as the restrictions listed in I. and II. above, are applicable only to Officers and Directors of the Company.
+These additional procedures, as well as the restrictions listed above, are applicable only to officers and directors of the Company.